SoftwareHeritage/swhapguide/SWHAP@Paris.md

 the process, as indicated in the top part of fig. 1.
 Here is a short summary of the involved capabilities.

-### Collector

-Searches and receives the raw materials.
+- **Collector**: Searches and receives the raw materials.
 Identifies, classifies and separates source code and ancillary materials.

-### Deposit engineer

-Masters the procedures to archive physical and digital materials, in the local context.
+- **Deposit engineer**: Masters the procedures to archive physical and digital materials, in the local context.

-### Curator

-Prepares the version history, identifying the authors and other contributors.
+- **Curator**: Prepares the version history, identifying the authors and other contributors.
 Provides a context to the source code, choosing among the ancillary materials.

-### Archive engineer

-Masters the procedures to transfer the curated source code to SWH and to publish the context in the Wikies.
+- **Archive engineer**: Masters the procedures to transfer the curated source code to SWH and to publish the context in the Wikies.

-### Presentation designer and Web engineer

-These are out of the scope of this document, and are mentioned only to note that, though most of the presentations of the archived software will be on line, the abilities to design the contents of a presentation should be considered separately from the technical ones.
+- **Presentation designer and Web engineer**: These are out of the scope of this document, and are mentioned only to note that, though most of the presentations of the archived software will be on line, the abilities to design the contents of a presentation should be considered separately from the technical ones.